Newsletter 3

 Term Planner

-Please see below important information for Term 3 2025 for the last 2 weeks of term and the first few weeks of Term 4 2025.
-They are subject to change so please keep up-to-date by checking the school website calendar regularly.
+Please see below important information for Term 1 2026.
+These are subject to change so please keep up-to-date by checking the school website calendar regularly.

 Important Dates